20 Mystical Temples In Yogyakarta (+fun facts)

 Most travelers come to Yogyakarta for a day or two and rush to visit the magnificent Borobudur and Prambanan in 1 day.
-Those who explore a little further are rewarded by other exquisite Yogyakarta temples.
+But if you stay a few more days, you can visit more than 20 temples!

 Yogyakarta is a 3-day stop on my 14-day Java Backpacking Itinerary.
-Visiting extra temples is an optional activity for ancient history lovers
+Visiting more temples is an optional activity for those in love with Java’s ancient history.

 Candi is the Indonesian word for temple.
 I use them interchangeably in this article.